GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Because we are uncertain about our scheduling estimates, we often lack the courage to defend them stubbornly against management and customer pressure.
+> ### The really great programs I've written have all been ones that I have thought about for a huge amount of time before I ever wrote them.
 >
-> ~ *Fred Brooks*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts